 - Are beach bars open?

-Some establishments are open for curbside and delivery only please check with the establishment to verify they are open.
+Restaurants and bars are now open for indoor dining with limited capacity.
+Outdoor dining, takeout and delivery are available where applicable.
+Please check with each establishment for more information.
 Click here for nightlife options in Atlantic City.

-Many establishments are open for curbside and delivery only no dine-in.
-Please check with the establishment to verify they are open.
+Restaurants and bars are now open for indoor dining with limited capacity.
+Outdoor dining, takeout and delivery are available where applicable.
+Please check with each establishment for more information.
 Click here for dining options in Atlantic City.

 No, the Boardwalk Information Center located at Boardwalk Hall remains closed at this time.